 State registration of all non-Catholic marriages in Ireland began in 1845.
 In 1864, civil registration of all births, marriages and deaths commenced.
 These records are held at the General Register Office in Dublin.
 An index to records of civil registration in Ireland from 1845 to 1958 is available on the Family Search website.

-If you are starting out on the ancestral trail we recommend that you read our information booklet Family History Research: Sources at the NLI Family History Research Sources at the NLI.pdf (0 MB, Adobe PDF), or visit our Genealogy Advisory Service which offers free advice on resources for tracing your family history.
+If you are starting out on the ancestral trail we recommend that you read our information booklet Family History Research Sources rev 2014 Family History Research Sources rev 2014.pdf (2.82 MB, Adobe PDF), or visit our Genealogy Advisory Service which offers free advice on resources for tracing your family history.